Register a New Account

 update1

-Once the bridge successfully executed the update, if you go to the Bridge List, you will see a new bridge has been created.
+Once the bridge successfully executed the update, if you go to the List Bridges, you will see a new bridge has been created.

 update2